skip to main content

 9 units (3-3-3) | second term

 Working knowledge of multivariate calculus and linear algebra as well as fluency in some implementation language is expected.
 Subject matter covered: differential geometry of curves and surfaces, classical exterior calculus, discrete exterior calculus, sampling and reconstruction of differential forms, low dimensional algebraic and computational topology, Morse theory, Noether's theorem, Helmholtz-Hodge decomposition, structure preserving time integration, connections and their curvatures on complex line bundles.
 Applications include elastica and rods, surface parameterization, conformal surface deformations, computation of geodesics, tangent vector field design, connections, discrete thin shells, fluids, electromagnetism, and elasticity.
-Part b not offered 2023-24.
+Not offered 2024-25.

 CS/IDS 178